Pimmz/Project-4/README.md

 ### Database Security

-- The database url and secret key are stored in the env.py file to prevent unwanted connections to the database and this was set up before the first push to
+- The database URL and secret key are stored in the env.py file to prevent unwanted connections to the database and this was set up before the first push to
   Github.
 - ERROR The cloudinary API key was previously pushed to GitHub.
-This was due to my workspace being deleted unforseeably and then a miss communicated between a
-  tutor and myself.
+This was due to my workspace being deleted unforeseeably and then a miscommunication between a tutor and myself.
 The exposed key is no longer in use and has been replaced with a new key to prevent any security issues."
 - Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site.

 ## Testing